-The Fan Group engages in theoretical, computational and experimental research in photonics, focused on microphotonic and nanophotonic
+The Fan Group engages in theoretical, computational and experimental research in photonics, with an emphasis on nanophotonic

-structures like photonic crystals, and solid state devices more generally.
-We are motivated by applications in a range of areas including information processing, imaging and renewable energy.
+structures and solid state devices.
+We are motivated by applications in a range of areas including information processing, imaging, and renewable energy.
 Our

 Our research group is led by

 Professor Shanhui Fan.
-Specific topics of recent interest include:
+Topics of recent interest include:

 - Non-magnetic optical isolators